 Accounting software on cloud can serve as the foundation for conducting your company on the cloud.
 There are cloud solutions accessible for each and every part of operations.
 Connecting these solutions, for example, allows you to track clients as they advance from offer to paying client and then post the transaction to the general ledger automatically.
 Employees may access information and make necessary modifications from anywhere once all systems are in the cloud.

 Related article: Why Singaporean Businesses Need Online Accounting

 Is Cloud Accounting Safe?

 Many people may question how secure their financial data is on a cloud-based system.
-To answer this question, cloud-based accounting software uses encryption that rewrites your information into a secured and unbreakable code to store your data.
+To answer this question, cloud based accounting software uses encryption that rewrites your information into a secured and unbreakable code to store your data.
 This is the same security type to make online banking safe.
-So, you don’t need to worry about the safety of the cloud accounting system!
-For instance, the cloud-based accounting software offers the following security dimension:
+So, you don’t need to worry about the safety of accounting software on cloud!
+For instance, the software offers the following security dimension:

 - Secure premises

 - Security staff

 - Automatic backup server